 The SBIR offers separate grants from eleven government agencies aiming to encourage scientific entrepreneurship.
-Recipients are established businesses currently researching some form of new technology with serious commercial potential.
-Each agency has its own eligibility requirements, topics of interest, and application format.
-The minimum grant starts at $150,000 but businesses with exceptional projections for success can reportedly access multiple rounds of funding for as much as $1 million.
+Recipients have established businesses currently researching some form of new technology with serious commercial potential.
+Each agency has its eligibility requirements, topics of interest, and application format.
+The minimum grant starts at $150,000, but businesses with exceptional success projections can reportedly access multiple rounds of funding for as much as $1 million.

 Small Business Technology Transfer Program

-The STTR bares several similarities with the SBIR but at least one unique requirement sticks out: the recipient must use the funds to conduct research in collaboration with a government agency.
+The STTR bears several similarities with the SBIR.
+Still, at least one unique requirement sticks out: the recipient must use the funds to research in collaboration with a government agency.
 These agencies include NASA, the National Institute of Health, the Department of Energy, the Department of Defense, etc. Like the SBIR, each agency distributes its own STTR grant, and the funds come straight out of the agency’s budget.
 Recipients can access $150,000 to $1 million.

-Many state-level grants are “matching” grants, which means that the recipient must use their own funds to match the amount they receive.
+Many state-level grants are “matching” grants, which means that the recipient must use their funds to match the amount they receive.
 In other words, the state and the recipient invest the same amount of money in the initiative that won them the grant.
-Therefore, in order to win a matching grant, the state must really believe that your initiative is worthy of a large investment.
+Therefore, to win a matching grant, the state must believe that your initiative is worthy of a significant investment.